Coder12a/pvp_revamped/README.md

 Holding down the RMB after activating will maintain the block.

+Be careful though tool blocking has a guard pool taking damage reduces it on till the block breaks and you must re-activate the tool block or take damage.

+#### shield blocking
+Same as tool blocking but shields have a bigger guard pool and have can cover 180 degrees around the player. **(Requires shields from 3d_armor)**

-sneak key + RMB will block using the shield in the armor inventory. **(Requires shields from 3d_armor)**
+sneak key + RMB or setting will block using the shield in the armor inventory. **(Requires shields from 3d_armor)**

 #### throwing

 To throw a tool hold down either LMB or RMB then press the drop key to start charging up the toss.

-When you are ready to throw release LMB or RMB.
+When you are ready to throw release either LMB or RMB.

 All tools have different throw speeds, charge times, and damages.

 # commands

 **/tap_speed** [seconds] Set the double tap sensitivity for dashing and dodging. **(Requires sscsm)**

 **/tap_speed_reset** [none] Resets the tap sensitivity to 0.15 seconds. **(Requires sscsm)**

-**/use_shield** [boolean] If set to true, the shield plate placed in the armor inventory will be used to block all incoming damage when block key is pressed.
+**/use_shield** [boolean] If set to true, the shield plate placed in the armor inventory will be used to block all incoming damage when RMB is pressed.

 **/throw_style** Change how you throw an item.
 Accepted values are [none|spin|dip]